analogsenses/source/source/_posts/2014-12-12-jose-mujica-sobriety-and-the-two-week-test.markdown

 What the test consists of is this: once I'm done with all my research and I've isolated the item I want to buy, I just sit on it for two full weeks before buying it.
 That's it.
 It really is that simple.

-I have found that two weeks is just about enough time for the typical geeky passion to dissipate.
+I have found that two weeks is just about the time it takes for a fleeting passion to dissipate.
 Surely in that time, a new interest is bound to cross my mind, and that's exactly how I test the merit of the original idea.
 If after those two weeks of competing with other interests the original idea still makes sense, then I go ahead and buy it without remorse.

 Now, the key thing here is that when I say sit on it for two weeks, what I really mean is, _completely forget about it for two weeks_.
 No more research, no more reading about it, nothing.
 Which, of course, is easier said than done.